Breakfast quinoa is the perfect, plant-based breakfast with plenty of protein! That’s right, all 9 amino acids!

 However, everyone’s body has different needs.
 For example, I can no longer tolerate dairy, while others may thrive on it.
 I need a lower carb diet to feel good, while others may do far better with a higher carb, vegan or even raw eating plan.
 And the truth is, if you’ve been paying any attention at all to your body, you probably know at least some of the things it needs.
 So go with that!
 But never, never, never, let yourself skip breakfast.
 Many say it’s the most important meal of the day, and I tend to agree. (unless you are fasting, but that’s a whole other blog post!)

 You have to get that metabolism fired up first thing in the morning.
 You can’t expect a wood burning stove to keep you warm if you don’t put wood in it and light the fire.
 It’s the same thing with our metabolism.
 So please, eat breakfast!!
-And while you’re planning what to have for breakfast next week, try adding this warm cereal recipe from eMeals to the list.
+And while you’re planning what to have for breakfast, try adding this warm cereal recipe to the list.
 It’s a hearty and nutritious way to start your morning.
 Add a hard boiled egg and maybe even a veggie or two (not to the cereal, obviously) and you have a very balanced start to your day!

 - 1 cup uncooked quinoa

-- 2 cups milk
+- 2 cups unsweetened almond milk

 - 1 cup blueberries

-- Top with strawberries, blueberries and almonds.
+Top with blueberries and peaches.